pegros/PEG_FLW/help/sfpegRecordListFlw.md

 ![Record List](/media/RecordListActions.png)

----

-## Component Configuration

-### Global Layout

-To be continued

-### Flow Builder Configuration

-To be continued

 ### Actions Configuration

 For actions, dynamic conditions may be defined to activate them on a per record basis.
 For menus, options may be fixed or dynamic based on a record field.
+The following configuration example provides examples of the various suppported options.

 ```
 [